opengeos/whiteboxR/README.md

 ## Description

 The **whitebox** R package is built on **WhiteboxTools**, an advanced geospatial data analysis platform developed by Prof. John Lindsay ([webpage](https://jblindsay.github.io/ghrg/index.html); [jblindsay](https://github.com/jblindsay)) at the University of Guelph's [Geomorphometry and Hydrogeomatics Research Group](https://jblindsay.github.io/ghrg/index.html). *WhiteboxTools* can be used to perform common geographical information systems (GIS) analysis operations, such as cost-distance analysis, distance buffering, and raster reclassification.
 Remote sensing and image processing tasks include image enhancement (e.g. panchromatic sharpening, contrast adjustments), image mosaicing, numerous filtering operations, simple classification (k-means), and common image transformations. *WhiteboxTools* also contains advanced tooling for spatial hydrological analysis (e.g. flow-accumulation, watershed delineation, stream network analysis, sink removal), terrain analysis (e.g. common terrain indices such as slope, curvatures, wetness index, hillshading; hypsometric analysis; multi-scale topographic position analysis), and LiDAR data processing.
-LiDAR point clouds can be interrogated (LidarInfo, LidarHistogram), segmented, tiled and joined, analyized for outliers, interpolated to rasters (DEMs, intensity images), and ground-points can be classified or filtered. *WhiteboxTools* is not a cartographic or spatial data visualization package; instead it is meant to serve as an analytical backend for other data visualization software, mainly GIS.
+LiDAR point clouds can be interrogated (LidarInfo, LidarHistogram), segmented, tiled and joined, analyzed for outliers, interpolated to rasters (DEMs, intensity images), and ground-points can be classified or filtered. *WhiteboxTools* is not a cartographic or spatial data visualization package; instead it is meant to serve as an analytical backend for other data visualization software, mainly GIS.
 Suggested citation: Lindsay, J. B. (2016).
 Whitebox GAT: A case study in geomorphometric analysis. _Computers & Geosciences_, 95, 75-84. doi:[10.1016/j.cageo.2016.07.003](http://dx.doi.org/10.1016/j.cageo.2016.07.003).

 ## Installation

 There are three ways to install the **whitebox** R package.

 ### 1. CRAN

-**Note:** **whitebox** has been temporarily taken down from [CRAN](https://cran.r-project.org/package=whitebox) due to [policy violation](https://cran.r-project.org/web/packages/policies.html) (*Downloads of WhiteboxTools binary as part of package installation*).
-An updated version will be released once I figure out how to solve this issue.
-For the time being, you can install **whitebox** from [R-Forge](https://r-forge.r-project.org/R/?group_id=2337) or [GitHub](https://github.com/giswqs/whiteboxR).

 ~~**whitebox** is now available on [CRAN](https://cran.r-project.org/package=whitebox), so you can install it with:~~